mtmanning93/Reach_reports/README.md

 #### Information

 The reports detail page shows the relevant information from each report object.
-After the design thinking stage of the project it was clear which pieces of information were valuable to every report.
-All required fields in the 'Create Report Form' are shown whilst the fields which arent required are only shown when a value is given.
+After the design thinking stage of the project, it was clear which pieces of information were valuable to every report.
+All required fields in the 'Create Report Form' are shown whilst the fields which aren't required are only shown when a value is given.

 <details>
 <summary>Report Information Screenshot</summary>